dcnguyen060899/education/README.md

 # Education

 ## Purpose
-This project will analyze educationcal gap across school in the US.
+This project will analyze educational gap across schools in the US.

 ## Data
 The following datasets are used in this analysis: